 The Fund's investment in less liquid assets (i.e. private equity and real estate) is grouped under the Long-Term Growth Portfolio.
 The investment risks of the less liquid assets are managed at the aggregate level through such measures as asset class approval, allocation limit and aggregate general partner exposure.
-The cap for the market value of the Long-Term Growth Portfolio is set at the sum of one-third of the accumulated surplus of the Fund, and the portion of the placements by Future Fund and placements by subsidiaries of the Fund linked to the Long-Term Growth Portfolio.
+The HKMA has put in place a cap to guide the pace of diversification into the Long-Term Growth Portfolio since its inception.
+The cap for the market value of investments under the Long-Term Growth Portfolio was set at the aggregate of one-third of the accumulated surplus of the Fund, and the portion of the placements by Future Fund and subsidiaries of the Fund linked to the Long-Term Growth Portfolio.
+As the Long-Term Growth Portfolio becomes increasingly mature in investment scale and asset diversity, starting from 2022, its target asset allocation is determined concurrently with that of other asset classes, subject to prudent risk management principles.
+Accordingly, the target asset allocation of the Long-Term Growth Portfolio has replaced the market value cap for managing the size of the Long-Term Growth Portfolio.